cloudmesh-community/book/chapters/devops/puppet.md

 # Managing puppet environment through tool

-:o: In puppet environment mangement tool known as r10k is used for managing configurations related to different environments such as testing, staging and production etc. These configuration related information is stored in central repository. r10k tool creates environment on puppet master and then use modules stored in repo to install and update the environment Following command is used on any node to install r10k tool
+Puppet environment mangement tool known as r10k is used for managing configurations related to different environments such as testing, staging and production etc. These configuration related information is stored in central repository. r10k tool creates environment on puppet master and then use modules stored in repo to install and update the environment

+Install r10k tool

 ```bash
 $ urlgrabber -o /etc/yum.repos.d/timhughes-r10k-epel-6.repo